Main index | Section 1 | 日本語 | Options |

 | |

-Define variable to be 1, in the global context. | |
+Define variable to be 1, in the global scope. | |

 | |

 Turn on debugging, and specify which portions of make are to print debugging information.
-Unless the flags are preceded by ‘-’ they are added to the MAKEFLAGS environment variable and will be processed by any child make processes.
+Unless the flags are preceded by ‘-’, they are added to the MAKEFLAGS environment variable and are passed on to any child make processes.
 By default, debugging information is printed to standard error, but this can be changed using the F debugging flag.
-The debugging output is always unbuffered; in addition, if debugging is enabled but debugging output is not directed to standard output, then the standard output is line buffered.
-Flags is one or more of the following: | |
+The debugging output is always unbuffered; in addition, if debugging is enabled but debugging output is not directed to standard output, the standard output is line buffered.
+The available flags are: | |

 A | Print all possible debugging information; equivalent to specifying all of the debugging flags. |